buccancs/gsr_rgbt_project/docs/future_improvements.md

 ### 4.1 Automated Testing Framework

-**Current State:** The project lacks a comprehensive automated testing framework, which is essential for ensuring code quality and preventing regressions.
+**Current State:** The project has implemented a comprehensive automated testing framework with unit, smoke, and regression tests for core components, including the newly added MMRPhysProcessor.
+This framework helps ensure code quality and prevent regressions.

 **Proposed Improvements:**
+- Expand test coverage to include more edge cases and error conditions
-- Implement unit tests for core functionality
+- Implement property-based testing for complex algorithms
-- Create integration tests for the complete pipeline
-- Develop regression tests to prevent reintroduction of fixed bugs
+- Add performance benchmarks to regression tests
 - Implement continuous integration to automatically run tests on code changes
+- Create visual regression tests for GUI components
+- Develop automated end-to-end tests with real hardware

-**Rationale:** Automated testing will help ensure that the codebase remains robust as it evolves.
-This addresses the future consideration mentioned in implementation notes.
+**Rationale:** While the current testing framework provides good coverage, expanding it further will help ensure that the codebase remains robust as it evolves.
+Continuous integration will automate the testing process, making it easier to catch issues early.

 ### 4.2 Validation Tools for Synchronization